aFerreira27/Krowne-Base/docs/README.md

 - **Firebase Deployment Error**: Resolved a deployment error: `Could not read source directory` during Firebase App Hosting deploy.
 This was caused by a dangling symlink named `result` in the project root, likely created by the Nix environment or during Cloud SQL Proxy setup.
 The fix was to manually remove it using `rm result`.
 - **Favicon Conflict in Next.js**: Fixed an issue where the favicon wasn't displaying correctly.
 This was due to a conflicting file (likely `favicon.ico` or similar) in the `src/app` directory.
 Removing or renaming the file resolved the conflict with Next.js's automatic favicon handling.
 - **Local Development Script**: Added a `start_local.sh` script that automates launching both the Cloud SQL Proxy and the Next.js development server, streamlining local development and testing.
-- Addressed a hydration mismatch error by suppressing the hydration warning on the `<html>` tag in `/src/app/layout.tsx`.
-- Added support for a custom domain (`krownebase.art`) on Firebase App Hosting.
+- **Custom Domain** Added support for a custom domain (`krownebase.art`) on Firebase App Hosting.
-- Switched from using local data files to fetching product data directly from the **Google Cloud SQL database**.
+- **Google Cloud SQL database** Switched from using local data files to fetching product data directly from the Google Cloud SQL database.
-- Updated Firebase configuration to use **Firebase App Hosting** for the Next.js backend.
+- **Firebase App Hosting** Updated Firebase configuration to use Firebase App Hosting for the Next.js backend.
-- Resolved TypeScript type errors related to the database connection and API routing by ensuring data fetched from the database is properly typed and handled.
-Implemented a secure and recommended method for database authentication in production using Application Default Credentials (ADC), by granting the Firebase App Hosting service account the necessary "Cloud SQL Client" IAM role.
-This eliminates the need for service account key files in the deployed environment.
-- Added a dedicated API route (`/src/app/api/test-db/route.ts`) to explicitly test the database connection from the deployed Firebase App Hosting backend.

 ## Technology Stack